 - 1.1.
 The Council's Strategic Risk Register has been developed by the Risk Management Group to take into account the issues raised within the Master Risk Register which outlines the service or operational risks faced by the Council.
 The Risk Management Group has also given separate consideration to the Strategic Risks which face the organisation. - 1.2.
 In addition to the work undertaken at the Business Risk Group the Council also considers the issue of Risk Management at the Quarterly Directorate meeting.
 This allows senior managers to have a greater level of input into the shaping of the Strategic Risk Register and into the wider issues of Risk Management.
 It also allows service Registers to be independently reviewed on a more regular basis than was achieved by periodic review at the Business Risk Group.
-More recently Strategic Risks were considered as part of a Member Development Day.
-Finally, this report will also be considered at a meeting of the Council's Audit Committee. - 1.3.
+More recently the Strategic Risk Register was considered as part of a Member Development Day.
+The Strategic Risk Register is reported on a quarterly basis to both Executive and to the Audit Committee. - 1.3.
 In its approach to Risk Management the Council is seeking to secure a number of objectives and to operate in line with recognised best practice.
-In order to appreciate the importance of Risk Management it is useful to reiterate these objectives:
+In order to appreciate the importance of Risk Management it is useful to reiterate these objectives: - To improve the way in which the Council manages its key risks so as to reduce the likelihood of them happening, and to mitigate their impact or magnitude in those cases where they do materialise.
+This is a key element in protecting service delivery arrangements, the financial position and the reputation of the Council.

-- To improve the way in which the Council manages its key risks so as to reduce the likelihood of them happening, and to mitigate their impact or magnitude in those cases where they do materialise.
-This is a key element in protecting service delivery arrangements, the financial position and the reputation of the Council. - To strengthen the overall managerial approach of the Council.
-From a Governance perspective the effective operation of Risk Management is regarded as being a key element of the managerial framework operating within an authority. - Effective Risk Management is a key component in ensuring that organisations are able to achieve their objectives, and that key projects proceed in line with plan. - The identification of the risks attached to existing service delivery, or to a project or new initiative is important both to allow a fully informed decision to be made, and to ensure that all appropriate measures to mitigate (or reduce) the risk are in place from the outset. - Finally, an appreciation of the risk environment within which the Council operates assists in determining an appropriate level of financial reserves for sound financial management, and ensures that the organisation has a good understanding of its overall risk exposure.
+- To strengthen the overall managerial approach of the Council.
+From a Governance perspective the effective operation of Risk Management is regarded as being a key element of the managerial framework operating within an authority. - Effective Risk Management is a key component in ensuring that organisations are able to achieve their objectives, and that key projects proceed in line with plan. - The identification of the risks attached to existing service delivery, or to a project or new initiative is important both to allow a fully informed decision to be made, and to ensure that all appropriate measures to mitigate (or reduce) the risk are in place from the outset. - Finally, an appreciation of the risk environment within which the Council operates assists in determining an appropriate level of financial reserves for sound financial management, and ensures that the organisation has a better awareness of its overall risk exposure.